BaerMitUmlaut/Poppy/README.md

 If you want to change something about your loadouts, you can select the "Configure loadouts" option in your action menu at any point.
-However, you need to make sure you ovewrite any loadout configs instead of just adding the config below the old one.
+However, you need to make sure you overwrite any loadout configs instead of just adding the config below the old one.

 ### Loadouts for advanced users